martabal/qbittorrent-exporter/README.md

 I was using an excellent [exporter](https://github.com/caseyscarborough/qbittorrent-exporter) written in Java and I wanted to learn Go, that's how I got the idea to rewrite the exporter in Go.

+However, this project adds support for tags and categories.
+It tracks the categories and tags of each torrent and the global categories and tags.

 ### Resources

 This app uses ~20 times less RAM compared to the [original exporter](https://github.com/caseyscarborough/qbittorrent-exporter) for the same amount of torrents.